 Giraffes have a very characteristic walk of moving both legs on the same side of the body simultaneously so they don’t trip themselves up!
 If alarmed or being chased, giraffes can run at speeds of 60km/h.
 In order to defend itself a giraffe will kick out vigorously with its long and powerful legs.
 Male giraffes will also use their powerful necks and the horn-like ossicones on the top of their head to ‘play fight’ as they are growing up, and to battle for dominance when they are older.

+Giraffe are listed as Vulnerable by the International Union for Conservation of Nature and Natural Resources (on the IUCN red list).
 Poaching for the giraffe’s pelt, meat and tail has significantly reduced wild populations (the hair that grows at the end of the tail is used for threading beads and making bracelets for the tourist trade).
 Continued human population growth is encroaching on areas where giraffe formerly roamed freely resulting in competition for natural resources, habitat degradation and fragmentation.
 Civil unrest and armed conflict in several countries has also had a major impact on giraffe distribution across the African continent.